Ph.D. Agricultural Economics, University of Minnesota, 1984

 B.A., Political Science, Central College, 1971

 My research focuses on cost-effective ways to reduce non-point source pollution from agriculture and other sources.
-Recent areas where I have applied my research include climate change and water quality in the Chesapeake Bay, recycling of irriation water by horticultural operations, and improvements to water infrastructure.
-In addition to economic research, I serve as the Graduate Program Director for the Department and enjoy teaching related courses at the graduate and undergraduate level.
+Recent areas where I have applied my research include climate change and water quality in the Chesapeake Bay, recycling of irrigation water by horticultural operations, and improvements to water infrastructure.

 Role of Graduate Students

 Graduate students play an important role in planning and carrying out research in which I am involved.
-Their research involvement is important part in their graduate education.
+Their research involvement is a very important part in their graduate education.

 - Irrigation water management, disease, and economic risks and returns to horticultural operations